xenanetworks/tdl-xoa-python-script-library/thor_ppm_anlt_eth/thor_ppm_anlt_eth.md

 2. Change the module media type and port speed config on the specified modules
 3. Configure module clock configuration
 4. Configure ANLT on specified ports
-5. Create streams on specified ports on the modules
+5. Create IP streams on specified ports on the modules
 6. Start & stop traffic on the ports
 7. Collect port-level TX & RX counters
 8. Free the modules and ports